Last reviewed: Friday 19 June 2020 at 9am

 - Pupils in year 6

-Schools, educational settings and early years childcare facilities have been carrying out risk assessments and putting in place a range of protective measures to ensure they can safely re-open to more children and staff.
+All schools and settings carried out risk assessments and have put in place a range of protective measures to ensure they were able to safely re-open to more children and staff.
+Here is some information for parents to help explain this.

-Secondary schools in Solihull are aiming to re-open for year 10 and year 12 pupils from Monday 15 June.
-These schools are currently carrying out risk assessments and putting their plans in place.
+Secondary schools re-opened for year 10 and year 12 pupils on Monday 15 June after carrying out risk assessments and putting their plans in place.
 The government has advised that pupils in year 10 and year 12 should have some face-to-face contact with their teachers before the summer holiday, whilst also continuing to study at home with work provided by the schools.

 Special schools are following the same protective measures as mainstream schools but are not being asked to prioritise particular year groups.

-Please read our leaflet which provides more information about returning to school.
-This video also helps explain to children what to expect when they go back to school.
+These videos also help explain to children what to expect when they go back to school or a nursery/childcare setting.

 We are aware that there is a lot of information and support for parents coming out from local and national organisations, so this has been collated into one document: back to school transition guide.